bcfletcher/lego_projects/BrickLink Studio Models/Gen3_Robot_Front_Top|_Attachments/Readme.txt

-This is robot design we used in 2024 Submerged competition
+This is the robot design we used in the 2024 Submerged competition